jbilnicki/bongo/README.md

   -fast-scan cyclic voltammetry

-Acknowledgments: bongo.neuroanatomy uses images from "The Rat Brain in Stereotactic Coordinates" 5th Edition by George Paxinos and Charles Watson coordinates from bregma can are accesed from files' names.
+Acknowledgments: bongo.neuroanatomy uses images from "The Rat Brain in Stereotactic Coordinates" 5th Edition by George Paxinos and Charles Watson coordinates from bregma can be accesed from files' names.

 Warning: bongo is still under active development.